GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/thermoPoroElasticWellbore/Example.rst

 Geometry and mesh
 -----------------------------------------------------------

 The internal wellbore mesh generator ``InternalWellbore`` is employed to create the mesh of this wellbore problem.
 The radii of the open wellbore and the far-field boundary of the surrounding rock formation are defined by a vector ``radius``.
 In the tangent direction, ``theta`` angle is specified from 0 to 90 degrees to simulate the problem on a quarter of the wellbore geometry.
-The problem is under plane strain condition and therefore we only consider radial thermal diffusion on a single horizontal layer.
+The problem is under plane strain condition and therefore we only consider thermal diffusion along the radial direction within a single horizontal layer.
 The trajectory of the well is defined by ``trajectory``, which is vertical in this case.
-The ``autoSpaceRadialElems`` parameters allow for optimally increasing the element size from the wellbore to the far-field zone.
+The ``autoSpaceRadialElems`` parameters allow for optimally increasing the element size from the near wellbore zone to the far-field one.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/THM_wellbore_benchmark.xml
   :language: xml